 We had no money, food, drink or sounds.

-So we sent out an invite (a photo of us with handwritten invite on the back) to a Pagan wedding ceremony in Oxshot Woods.
+So we sent out an invite (a photo of us with handwritten invite on the back) all our friends to a Pagan wedding ceremony in Oxshot Woods.

-In true sixties fashion everyone had to bring food and drink to share and perform something – A poem, song, mime, dance – we got the lot.
-Without much preparation from us the thing just happened.
-We brought some French baguettes cut into pieces, some diced butter and diced cheese and I think that was it.
-The rest was down to chance.
+Everyone had to bring food and drink to share and perform something – A poem, song, mime, dance – we got the lot.

-We found a clearing in among the trees, a friend miraculously set up a sound system from his van and everyone gathered- they somehow found us! (apart from one couple who spent the afternoon wandering around Oxshot Woods looking for us).
+We found a clearing in among the trees, a friend set up a sound system from his van and everyone gathered- they somehow found us.

 We had been a little concerned as the week before the heavens had opened and it had snowed.
-What would we have done then?
-We had no plans.
 But it shined on us and was warm and pleasant.
 We set the woods alight with laughter, dancing, guitars, Rock, mime (? – yes mime), drama, singing and had fun.
 There was food and drink aplenty.
-Everybody had come up trumps.
-There was food, drink and entertainment aplenty.

 We’d collected these ice-cream tubs from cinemas which were like Greek goblets.
-We used them for drinks.
 They worked well.